We’re hurtling toward the end of the year, but there are still numerous note-worthy stops along the way. The busy

 'The Art of Misdiagnosis' by Gayle Brandeis (Nov.
 14; Beacon Press)

-In The Art of Misdiagnosis: Surviving My Mother’s Suicide, Gayle Brandeis writes about digging into her mom’s life following her death.
+The Art of Misdiagnosis: Surviving My Mother’s Suicide, Gayle Brandeis writes about digging into her mom’s life following her death.
 Specifically, Brandeis shares her attempts to determine what motivated her mother to kill herself.
 It’s a complex and captivating memoir that touches on motherhood, mental health, and love, among other relatable issues.
+Click here to buy.

 'Mean' by Myriam Gurba (Nov.
 14; Coffee House Press)